anze3db/blog/_posts/2013-10-04-self-employed.md

 It's Friday night and I've just survived my first week of being self-employed.
 It's been a helluva ride getting all the paperwork straightened out, finding an accountant, opening a new bank account, sending out invoices, and, the most frightening of all, actually talking to *people*.
-I much prefer talking to computers - programming, solving problems or even dealing with merge conflicts, but I'm an adult now and I'm told I can't just play round and code all day anymore.
+I much prefer talking to computers - programming, solving problems or even dealing with merge conflicts, but I'm an adult now and I'm told I can't just play around and code all day anymore.

 <img src="/assets/pics/runkeeper.png" title="My Cycling Activites" class="middlepic" alt="3D graph" />